Introduction to Building a Design System

 Developed in 2014 by Google, Material is an open source code-backed design system that helps teams build digital experiences.

-Atlassian has created an end-to-end design language composed of design patterns, code components, and a library of UI assets in Sketch.
+Atlassian has created an end to end design language composed of design patterns, code components, and a library of UI assets in Sketch.
 Helpfully, the ADG website describes the logic behind each of the choices.

 E-commerce vendor Shopify launched its own design system to help customers get the most out of the platform.

-Lightning contains brand and product design guidelines, design patterns and component blueprints for the creation of unified UI in the Salesforce ecosystem.
+Lightning contains brand and product design guidelines, design patterns and component blueprints for the creation of unified UI in the Salesforce eco system.

-Remember that this inventory will be a powerful tool when it comes to getting the organisation onboard, so be thorough.
-As well as listing all the colours and text-styles in your digital experiences, take screenshots of UI patterns and then categorise them according to their purpose.
+Remember that this inventory will be a powerful tool when it comes to getting the organization onboard, so be thorough.
+As well as listing all the colors and text-styles in your digital experiences, take screenshots of UI patterns and then categorize them according to their purpose.

 Take a look at the list of design elements.
 Do they appear a lot over different digital channels, or are they mostly confined to physical brochures?
 If it’s the latter, a simple design handbook will probably do the job.

 So you’ve figured out you need a digital system?
 Now’s the time to get the decision makers onboard.
-The people most likely to benefit from the design system include the CMO, Digital Manager, and development team, so make sure to clearly communicate the specific benefits for each party.
+The people most likely to benefit from the design system include the CMO, Digital Manager, and development team.
+Make sure to clearly communicate the specific benefits for each party.

 Of course, not all design systems are created equal.
-While a large, complex organisation might benefit from a multi-layered system, for small operations, a set of visual guidelines might be all it takes.
+A large, complex organization might benefit from a multi-layered system.
+For small operations a set of visual guidelines might be all it takes.

 Prepare to assemble your team.
 Design system teams come in all shapes and sizes, but you’ll probably want to include at least: